 Top Ten Tennis Strings Right Now – MSV Focus Hex Ultra

 MSV does make nice strings.
 They are one of the cheaper options on the market, but the playability and performance are not on a budget!
 I particularly enjoy their white MSV Focus Hex Ultra.
 A nice, crisp, spin-friendly and controlled but not harsh poly string.

 Top Ten Tennis Strings Right Now – Solinco Hyper-G

 If you like a spin-friendly string with good feel, Hyper-G is one of the best ones on the market.
 You instantly recognize the color too!
-The feel is crisp and controlled and it really reward big swings.
-I like it in a softer racquet where I think the string helps make the racquet more balanced and less “mushy”.
+The feel is crisp and controlled, and it rewards big swings.
+I like it in a softer racquet where I think the string helps make the racquet more balanced and less “mushy.”

 Top Ten Tennis Strings Right Now – HEAD Hawk Touch

 I wasn’t fantastically impressed by HEAD Hawk Touch the first time I played it, but after a few sessions, I realized it is a gem of a string.
 Soft, yet still control-oriented and spin-friendly.
 I like it best in a more open string pattern such as my 100 sq inch, 16×19 Babolat Soft Drives.

 Buy HEAD Hawk Touch